ActionText/Fauna/README.md

 Fauna is an experimental ecosystem simulation for Kerbal Space Program.

-Instead of scripted behaviour, every creature is driven by a modular state machine that allows it to perceive, decide and interact with the world autonomously.
+Instead of scripted behaviour, every creature is driven by a modular state machine that allows it to perceive, decide and interact with the world.

 The long-term goal is to create believable wildlife that naturally adapts to different environments and situations.